oerc-music/music-archive/docs/designnotes.md

 the music-performance-manager config and used in mobile app URLs and musicode system logs).

+- `meld_session`, the MELD session (formerly collection) URL associated with a performance of a part.

 There is one extension to `Recording`, for:

 - `prov:startedAtTime`, i.e. dateTime of recording start